ajzliu/SP-CPC/README.md

 ## Issues/Contact

-If you find any issues with this repository, please use the Issues tab or contact us using the emails provided in the paper.
+For any issues pertaining to the code, please use the Issues tab.
+For questions regarding the research paper, please email either of the first authors of this paper (Anish Susarla or Austin Liu; email addresses in the paper), and we will get back to you to address your questions.

 <!-- Acknowledgements -->

 ## Acknowledgements

-We would like to express our deepest gratitude to our research advisors Professor Andreas Züfle at Emory University and Dr. Hoang Duy Thai at George Mason University for their constant support, ideas, and feedback.
+We would like to express our deepest gratitude to our research advisors Professor Andreas Züfle at Emory University and Dr. Duy Hoang Thai at George Mason University for their constant support, ideas, and feedback.
 Many thanks also to the [Aspiring Scientists Summer Internship Program](https://science.gmu.edu/assip) at George Mason University which provided us with the opportunity to conduct this research project this summer.

 <!-- Funding -->